Kang Ha-neul: 2011–2014: New stage name, film debut, and breakthrough roles in television

-In 2013, Kang was chosen to portray the lead character Jeong Seon-woo in the cable channel Mnet's music drama Monstar, directed by Kang Won-seok.
-In this role, he had to play the cello, bass, and contrabass, instruments he had never played before.
+In 2013, he was cast as the lead character Jeong Seon-woo in the Mnet's music drama Monstar, directed by Kim Won-seok.
+The role required him to learn to play the cello, bass guitar, and contrabass.
 He dedicated himself to practicing these instruments, sacrificing rest by only sleeping for an hour or 30 minutes.
 Despite the challenges, he was grateful for the director's faith in him and the praise for his efforts.
+Following the conclusion of Monstar, Kang made a special appearance in the MBC drama Two Weeks as Kang Seong-jun, the autistic son of Jo Seo-hee (played by Kang Hye-ok).

-After the conclusion of Monstar, Kang made a special appearance in the MBC drama Two Weeks as Kang Seong-jun, the autistic son of Jo Seo-hee (played by Kang Hye-ok).
-Following that, Kang took on the role of Lee Jun-kyung, a yangban of lower status as the illegitimate son, in the second installment of the one-act drama series MBC Drama Festival Unrest, which aired on October 3.
-In his quest to uncover the unjust circumstances surrounding a woman's sudden death, he portrayed the anguish caused by the caste system in the Joseon Dynasty.
-Kang's portrayal of Jun-kyung in the drama was showcasing his talent through nuanced facial expressions and emotional depth, effectively conveyed the character's inner conflict and grief.
+He then took on the role of Lee Jun-kyung, an illegitimate son of low yangban status, in the MBC Drama Festival one-act drama Unrest, which aired on October 3.
+His character pursued the truth behind an unjust death, allowing Kang to portray the anguish caused by the Joseon Dynasty's caste system.
+Kang's portrayal was praised for showcasing his talent through nuanced facial expressions and emotional depth, effectively conveying the character's inner conflict and grief.

-In July 2013, Kang landed a role in writer Kang Eun-sook's drama The Heirs (2013).
-He played a supporting role alongside Lee Min-ho, Park Shin-hye, Krystal, Kang Woo-bin, Kang Ji-won, and Park Hyung-sik.
-Kang portrayed the charismatic tsundere Lee Hyo-shin, the son of the Prosecutor General, the student council president and Broadcasting club of Imperial High School.
-Kang had his first onscreen kiss scene while filming Lee Hyo-shin and Rachel's kiss.
-The Heirs became incredibly popular, achieving a peak rating of 28.6% locally and accumulating over one billion views on the Chinese streaming website IQIYI.
-Kang gained widespread recognition for his performance in this role.
+In July 2013, Kang secured a supporting role in writer Kim Eun-sook's drama The Heirs (2013), playing Lee Hyo-sin, the charismatic tsundere son of the Prosecutor General and the student council president of Imperial High School.
+He starred alongside Lee Min-ho, Park Shin-hye, Krystal, Kim Woo-bin, Kim Ji-won, and Park Hyung-sik.
+Kang had his first onscreen kiss scene in the drama.
+The Heirs achieved significant success, with domestic ratings peaking at 28.6% and accumulating over one billion views on the Chinese streaming platform IQIYI, leading to widespread recognition for Kang.

-In 2014, Kang returned with the 20-episode series Angel Eyes, where he played the role of teen Park Dong-joo, with Lee Sang-yoon portraying the adult version.
-The drama aired on SBS from April 5 to June 15, 2014, on every Saturdays and Sundays.
-Kang received the New Star Award at the 2014 SBS Drama Awards for his portrayal as Park Dong-joo.
-Shortly after, Oh In-chun's film Mourning Grave released in theaters on July 3, 2014.
-The film combines horror, romance, drama, and comedy in a rural school setting.
-Kang took his first lead role as In-soo, a loner with the ability to see ghosts, opposite his college friend Kang So-eun.
+In 2014, Kang was cast in the series Angel Eyes, where he portrayed the younger version of the protagonist, Park Dong-joo, with Lee Sang-yoon portraying the adult version.
+The drama aired on SBS from April 5 to June 15, 2014, on Saturday and Sunday.
+For this role, Kang received the New Star Award at the 2014 SBS Drama Awards.
+His first lead role in a feature film followed with the release of Oh In-chun's film Mourning Grave which was released in theaters on July 3, 2014.
+The film combined elements of horror, romance, drama, and comedy, set in a rural school.
+Kang starred as In-soo, a reclusive student with the ability to perceive ghosts, a college friend Kim So-eun's character.

-Kang worked together once again with director Kang Won-seok in his series Misaeng: Incomplete Life as Jang Baek-gi, who joins Steel Team as permanent employee at One International.
-His popularity soared with the success of the drama, leading to him winning the popularity award at the 2015 Cable TV Broadcasting Awards.
+He collaborated again with director Kang Won-seok in his series Misaeng: Incomplete Life, portraying Jang Baek-gi, a permanent employee on the Steel Team at One International.
+The drama's success led to a surge in Kang's recognition, culminating in him winning the Popularity Award at the 2015 Cable TV Broadcasting Awards.